khan4019/front-end-Interview-Questions/README.md

 Very rough stage..need to finish (for expert)
 __________________

+##ToDO list
+1. CSS: Generate mock up from provided layout
+2. JavaScript: Programming challenges for expert
+3. HR related questions like
+  1. What is your weakness
+  2. Why are you leaving your current job
+  3. Tell me about a project that you werent able to finish on time
+  4. How you resolve conflict among team members
+  5. How will you introduce a new technology to the team
+  6. Do you prefere to work individually or in a team
+  7. Sell this pen/coke/something to me
+  8. How much salary do you want
+  3. What you dont like you current job
+  4. What you like least in your current job
+3. Tree Data Structure in JavaScript
+4. Graph and high order data structure in JavaScript
+___________________

 Inpsired by, [darcyclarke](https://github.com/darcyclarke/Front-end-Developer-Interview-Questions), [css-tricks](http://css-tricks.com/interview-questions-css/), [david shariff](http://davidshariff.com/quiz/) and some google results.
 If you want to add any question to this let me know.